-Medical Assistance (also known as Medicaid) is a public insurance system with eligibility based on income and other criteria, including health status.
+Medical Assistance (also known as Medicaid) is a public insurance system with eligibility mainly based on income.
 It is jointly funded by the federal and state governments and administered by state governments.
 It is not “welfare” and does not provide its beneficiaries with cash assistance.

 What is HealthChoices?

 Pennsylvania residents, depending primarily on area of residence in the state, access their Medical Assistance (MA) benefits through either fee-for-service or Medicaid managed care.
 Most MA recipients in managed care are in a mandatory managed care “HealthChoices” zone.
 Regardless of their delivery of care system, all recipients receive an ACCESS card.
 Those in fee-for-service use this ACCESS card as their insurance card.

 Managed care recipients receive a member card from the HMO of their choice.
 Occasionally a beneficiary living in a HealthChoices area will not have managed care, and some fee-for-service areas also have voluntary managed care options.
 Services available under HealthChoices and fee-for-service are not identical.
 Consumers or providers with questions about services under HealthChoices must contact their individual health plan.
 Consumers or providers with questions about services under fee-for-service must call the MA provider line (1-800-537-8862) or MA consumer line (800-692-7462; TDD 800-451-5886).
 The Department of Human Services has a web page with links to its important provider information.

 Are physical and behavioral health services covered separately?